hpyproject/hpyproject.org/posts/2021/07/hpy-0.0.2.md

 PyPy and GraalPython ships their own version of HPy, so no installation is necessary.
-HPy 0.0.2 will be included in the next release of both, i.e. PyPy x.x.x (expected on 2021-xx-xx) and GraalPython y.y.y (expected on 2021-yy-yy).
+HPy 0.0.2 will be included in the next release of both, i.e. PyPy 7.3.6 (expected in October 2021) and GraalPython 21.2.0 (expected on 2021-07-20).
 In the meantime, you can download a nightly build:

   - [PyPy 3.7 nightly builds](http://buildbot.pypy.org/nightly/py3.7/)